Corporate Entrepreneurship: Definition, Types, Examples & how it works

 A few firms such as IBM, Motorola, and Cargill follow corporate entrepreneurship.
 They launch and support formal organizations with important devoted funds or active effect over business-unit finance.
 As with the enabler and advocate models, an objective is to inspire latent entrepreneurs.
 But the creator model also aims to defend emerging projects from turf battles.
 Inspire cross-unit collaboration, build possibly troublesome businesses, and produce paths for administrators to follow careers outside their business units.

 To follow corporate entrepreneurship, Cargill Inc., the $75 billion global agriculture products and Services Business.
 Based in Wayzata, Minnesota, has recognized its Emerging Business Accelerator.
-As David Patchen, the group’s founder and managing director, recalls, Prior to the EBA.
+As David Patchen, the group’s founder and managing director, recalls, Before the EBA.
 We required a clearly defined process for the following opportunities.
 That fell outside of the scope of current business units and functions….
 We needed a new method to match our business units and Cargill Ventures.

 So the new technology was shifted to the Emergent Business Accelerator, which brought the contribution to the market.